 In 2014, Katie Brown joined forces with Katie Wallace and, together with a founding board of community members, they formed the Locker Project.
 As executive director for the subsequent four years, Katie Brown forged relationships with dozens of community groups, local businesses, school staff, gardeners and volunteers to make the Locker Project a true community effort.

-The simple act of ensuring every student in a single classroom had nourishing food at snack time has grown to 31 program sites serving thousands of children and families across Greater Portland.
+The simple act of ensuring every student in a single classroom had nourishing food at snack time has grown into 34 program sites serving thousands of children and families across Greater Portland.

-With the help of 100+ volunteers and the continued partnership with Good Shepherd Food Bank, the Locker Project now stocks 31 school pantries and distributes more than 15,000 lbs of healthy food each month, including meal items as well as rescued fresh produce, meats, eggs, and bread each month for students to take home and share with their families, improving the nutritional content of their diets and encouraging the preparation of fresh food at home.
+We now distribute more than 30,000 lbs of healthy food each month, including meal items as well as rescued fresh produce, meats, eggs, and bread for students to take home and share with their families, improving the nutritional content of their diets and encouraging the preparation of fresh food at home.